MarcusWordlaw/content-auditor/README.md

 - create wallet
 - create a password
 - In the upper right corner drop down the "Main Ethereum Network" tab and select "Custom RPC"
-- Create a newtwork name
+- Create a network name
 - In New RPC URL Add: http://172.16.1.102:8545
 - In the upper right corner click your avatar and select import account
 - Import account with private key: 0x8f2a55949038a9610f50fb23b5883af3b4ecb3c3bb792cbcefbd1542c692be63